bobuk/islands/interactive-answers-eng.md

 <img src=http://img-fotki.yandex.ru/get/6711/148869347.0/0_a0afa_e8171299_orig>

-To demonstrate interactive search snippets, we have created a [working sample for the Yandex.Auto service](http://interactive-answers.webmaster.yandex.com/).
+To demonstrate interactive search snippets, we have created a [working sample for the Сars.com](http://interactive-answers.webmaster.yandex.com/).

 ####Transaction form with real-time preview of results
 Finally, we will make the form interactive &mdash; we will start responding to the user's actions on the form in real-time.
 In our example, the service's API returns the trip price depending on the selected route.